Sunk Cost Fallacy – Definition, Meaning & Examples

 Example 3

 Imagine you have paid for a year-long gym membership, but as time goes on, you find it difficult to make time for the gym.
-Instead of cancelling it, you continue paying, thinking, “I’ve already inwaistcoated, so I should keep going to make it worth the money.”
+Instead of cancelling it, you continue paying, thinking, “I’ve already invested, so I should keep going to make it worth the money.”
 In this case, the past expenses drive future decisions, even though there is no longer the need for it.

-Tips to overcome the sunk cost autumnacy
+Tips to overcome the sunk cost fallacy

 • Consider your “opportunity costs”